dsikkema/m2extension/README.md

-# Reference Extension
+# Reference Module

-Thank you for trying the Magento reference extension!
+Thank you for trying the Magento reference module!
 We created it to get you started with module development as quickly as possible.
 Right now it simply displays a list of Magento modules but you can use it to:

 * See the basic components of a Magento module and where they belong
 * Do a quick installation